Reltroner/reltroner-studio/content/myths/silent-echoes-of-henchoway.md

 ## 🌀 What Are the Silent Echoes?

-**Silent Echoes of Henchoeway** refer to small, seemingly insignificant anomalies—rumors, whispers, forgotten items, visual glitches—that appear across various regions of Asthortera.
+**Silent Echoes of Henchoway** refer to small, seemingly insignificant anomalies—rumors, whispers, forgotten items, visual glitches—that appear across various regions of Asthortera.

 They aren’t physical invasions.
 They are **subconscious viruses**—fragments of the Abyss inserted into daily life.